Bánh Bao (Vietnamese Steamed Pork Buns)

 - Interrupted while making these, or want to plan ahead?
 Cover your dough loosely and refrigerate.
 Come back within 24 hours, remove from the fridge, and resume rising.

 - When preparing the filling, shape it into uniform-sized meatballs to guarantee even cooking for each one.
-I like to shape all the meatballs first and then set it aside.
+I like having the meatballs prepped and ready to go before rolling out the dough.

 - Take your time to pleat and fold the bao.
 I find it easier to hold it in the palm of my hand and turn it as I’m pleating.